crazystorm720/ytmusic-analysis/docs/index.md

 1. Clone the project repository from GitHub
 2. Create and activate the conda environment using the provided `environment.yml` file
+3. Obtain YouTube Music API credentials and add them to the `auth.json` file
-3. Launch Jupyter Notebook and open the `listening_history_analysis.ipynb` notebook
+4. Launch Jupyter Notebook and open the `listening_history_analysis.ipynb` notebook
-4. Follow the instructions in the notebook to authenticate with the YouTube Music API and perform the analysis
+5. Run the code cells in the notebook to perform the analysis

 ## Project Structure

 The project structure is as follows:

+- `auth.json`: Contains the YouTube Music API authentication credentials (not tracked by Git)
 - `docs/`: Contains the mkdocs documentation files
+  - `images/`: Directory to store visualization images
   - `index.md`: The main page of the documentation (this file)
   - `visuals.md`: Showcases the visualizations created during the analysis
 - `notebooks/`: Contains the Jupyter Notebook files